 You can see that, if you were to truly do this sort of behavioral targeting at scale, there’d be complexity involved.
 What variables do you actually look at to meaningfully differentiate user groups?

 There are a few different ways to go about that.

 Behavioral Analytics and How to Select the Right Targeting Rules

 For the sake of cohesion, let’s called the segments that we’ll be targeted “behavioral cohorts.”
-It’s a term customer analytics solutions, like Woopra, use to describe a group of users who share behavioral traits.
+It’s a term customer analytics web analytics solutions, like Woopra, use to describe a group of users who share behavioral traits.
 Further, let’s call the information we collect and use for targeting “behavioral analytics,” or “behavioral data.”

 Woopra Behavioral Segmentation